andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 of the collision.
 </div>

-Jerry Seinfeld, when talking about how long it takes him to make his coffee, once remarked "the secret to life is to waste time in ways that you like."
-It would appear that Ms. Vianca Gaurano has unlocked the mystery.
+Jerry Seinfeld, when talking about how long the process takes to make his coffee in the morning, once remarked "the secret to life is to waste time in ways that you like."
+If that's the case, then it would appear that Ms. Vianca Gaurano has unlocked the secret to life and is reveling in it.

 Speaking of wasting time where were we...